Online Writing as a Tool for Decolonization

 Finally, accessible language also takes into account privileges, biases and language that is violent towards anyone who doesn’t fit the colonial ideal of heteropatriarchal, cisgendered, able bodied White males.
 Colonial oppressions are all connected and if we are to put a decolonizing praxis into action in our writing, access must account for the exclusionary nature of much of our language.

 Real life happens in real time.
-This revelation shouldn’t be a shock to most of us, but in the academic publishing world ‘real time’ is of little bearing in contrast to the overwhelming weight of peer review, multiple edits and revising stages, and publisher’s schedules.
-Even for strictly online journals, as we know all too well with the publication of Decolonization: Indigeneity, Education & Society, publishing scholarly journals takes an immense amount of time.
+This revelation shouldn’t be a shock to most of us, but in the academic publishing world ‘real time’ is of little bearing in contrast to the overwhelming weight of peer review, multiple edits and revision stages, and publisher’s schedules.
+Even for strictly online journals, as we know all too well from our experience publishing Decolonization: Indigeneity, Education & Society, publishing scholarly journals takes an immense amount of time.
 Social movements don’t wait for publishing schedules and, unless you are content for your writing to be a distant afterthought, online publishing offers a real time alternative.

 Publishing in ‘real time’ online allows you to engage with the discussions that are happening as they happen; this engagement helps move the weight of your critique towards the creative.
 As you participate in the discussions that happen online and on the ground, you engage in the building process and put all your theory, training, and thought into use.
 You dialogue, you learn, you build, you share – all of these things which, in the current academy, have often become stagnant and tepid.
 Online writing expands the communities you engage with and learn from, it makes your own work and thought more dynamic.